Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Conclusions

 We studied a multi-agent decision problem in population games in which decision-making agents repeatedly revise their strategy choices based on time-delayed payoffs.
 We illustrated that under the existing logit model, the agents' strategy revision process may oscillate or converge to the perturbed Nash equilibrium.
 To address such limitation of existing models, we proposed the KLD-RL model and rigorously prove that the new model allows the agents to asymptotically attain the Nash equilibrium despite the time delays.

-We illustrated our main results using simulations in the two-population congestion game and zero-sum game, and compared the simulation outcomes with those derived by the logit model.
-In particular, the outcomes suggest that when the payoffs are subject to time delays, the KLD-RL model is advantageous in learning effective strategy profiles in both games, whereas the state trajectories determined by the logit model either oscillate or converge to a stationary point representing non-effective strategy profiles.

-As future directions, we plan to investigate the scenario where the agents' decision making is subject to constrained inter-agent communication and explore how the KLD-RL model can be adopted to learn effective strategies under limited information exchange among the agents.
-Also, we are interested in applying the KLD-RL model in relevant engineering applications such as multi-vehicle route planning, multi-robot task allocation, and security in power systems, where time delays are inherent in underlying dynamic processes and communication systems.
+As future directions, we plan to apply the KLD-RL model in relevant engineering applications such as multi-vehicle route planning, multi-robot task allocation, and security in power systems, where time delays are inherent in underlying dynamic processes and communication systems.